Cervical cancer: Smoking

 A court-ordered corrective statement: "Smoking also causes reduced fertility, low birth weight in newborns, and cancer of the cervix" (United States, 2024).

 Cigarette smoking, both active and passive, increases the risk of cervical cancer.
 Among HPV-infected women, current and former smokers have roughly two to three times the incidence of invasive cancer.
 Passive smoking is also associated with increased risk, but to a lesser extent.
+Smoking negatively affects the immune system, making it more difficult for the body to fight off a HPV infection: the virus persists for longer.
+Smoking can also increase the risk a HPV infection leads to cancer.